durrantlab/molmoda-docs/docs/structures/loading/index.md

 # Loading structures

-This documentation section shows how to load structural data into Biotite.
+This documentation section shows how to load structural data into MolModa.
 Proper preparation and loading of structural data are crucial for computational accuracy.
-Biotite supports loading two types of structures:
+MolModa supports loading two types of structures:

 -   [Proteins](./proteins/)
 -   [Small molecules](./small/)